hamishdickson/springtastrophe/README.md

 ## Implementation

-This project is very much in the early stages.
+This project is very much in the early stages and certainly does not yet do what it says here.
+Things which aren't complete yet are:

-The general plan here is to be able to add this as a maven dependency for a spring rest project.
+1. The general plan here is to be able to add this as a maven dependency for a spring rest project.
 The code will then run at the project's compile time

-This project will do a filter & fold over the java files looking for `@Controller` annotations and building a list
+2. This project will do a filter & fold over the java files looking for `@Controller` annotations and building a list